ca. 610–600 B.C.

 • Paul Stephenson, The Serpent Column; A Cultural Biography (New York City: Oxford University Press, 2016), 52–54, fig. 2.4

 • Art for Yale: Collecting for a New Century, exh. cat.
 (New Haven, Conn.: Yale University Art Gallery, 2007), 204, pl.
-190, ill
+190, ill.

-• "Acquisitions, 1998," Yale University Art Gallery Bulletin (1999), 197–98, ill
+• "Acquisitions, 1998," in "Recent Projects and Issues in Conservation," special issue, Yale University Art Gallery Bulletin (1999), 197–98, ill.

 • N Icard-Gianolio, Lexicon iconographicum mythologiae classicae VII, 7 (Zurich: Artemis, 1997), 147–151, pls.
 112–113